 What is colitis?

 There are many types of colitis that are usually classified by the cause of each one.
-The two most common types include ulcerative colitis and Crohn’s disease, which are types of inflammatory bowel disease (IBD).
+The two most common types of colitis include ulcerative colitis and Crohn’s disease, which are types of inflammatory bowel disease (IBD).
 Ulcerative colitis causes other manifestations in the body, which include mouth ulcers, swelling of the joints and skin inflammation.

 What are the different types of colitis?